ulf-rodened/remarkable-basil/content/flu-faq.md

 estimating its resource potential.
 International Journal of Medicinal Mushrooms 17 (2): 95–104.

 Cordyceps have a large variety of medicinal effects and Chinese practitioners have used them as medicine for hundreds of years.
-Cordyceps grow on moth larvae, and have a symbiotic relationship with their host.[6](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-6-4261)Traditionally, cordyceps were only used by the very few people who could afford it.
+Cordyceps grow on moth larvae, and have a symbiotic relationship with their host.
+Traditionally, cordyceps were only used by the very few people who could afford it.
 They were used for the treatment of asthma, erectile dysfunction, and as a health tonic for the elderly.
 The main health benefit from cordyceps is increased energy because they help to deliver oxygen to the body at a cellular level.
-Due to their ability to increase metabolic efficiency, many athletes utilize cordyceps for increased efficiency of energy metabolism.[7](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-7-4261)In a 12 week study[8](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-8-4261)done on healthy older adults, cordycep use was associated with a 10.5% increase in metabolic threshold.
+Due to their ability to increase metabolic efficiency, many athletes utilize cordyceps for increased efficiency of energy metabolism.
+In a 12 week study done on healthy older adults, cordycep use was associated with a 10.5% increase in metabolic threshold.
 The researchers concluded that supplementation with cordyceps improves exercise performance, and might contribute to wellness in healthy older subjects.
-Cordyceps are also used in treatment for asthma, cancer and diabetes.[9](https://www.enviromedica.com/wellness/benefits-medicinal-mushrooms/#easy-footnote-bottom-9-4261)
+Cordyceps are also used in treatment for asthma, cancer and diabetes.

 References